rliffredo/advent-of-code/aoc_20/README.md

 After a couple of optimizations, I was able to get in the below-second ballpark.
 Interestingly, the bulk optimization was to remove memoization, and instead use a  generator (instead of small list) with an early exit in the loop using it.
+Another optimization, made the code uglier -- but it was able to make it much faster (around a quarter of second) so I had to leave it.
+The previous solution was iterating over node neighbours twice: the first time to get all the candidates for being acttive, and then to get all their neighbours.
+However, this can be merged into one single (nested!) loop, recreating the graph.
+Not nice, but works better -- as often with performance optimizations.

 ### John Horton Conway (1937-2020)
 I remember first implementing game of life in Turbo Pascal.
 I should still have